 Half-truths, in fact, are the worst.
 They are confusing, deceptive, and can be easily misused to effectively perpetuate untruth.
 So they can trip up an untethered ego fairly easily, especially if our ego is not actively aligning with that greater part of ourselves, our Higher Self.

-When we don’t know what to think, what to believe, or who we can trust—when we don’t know what the truth is—we our forced to think only of ourselves.
+When we don’t know what to think, what to believe, or who we can trust—when we don’t know what the truth is—we are forced to think only of ourselves.
 Then we latch onto our limited ego even harder and try to understand complex situations without the benefit of deep inner guidance.
 In the end, left to our incomplete and overwhelmed ego self, we just don’t know.
-So we fall back into “it’s either me or you” thinking, and we resist.
+The result?
+We fall back into “it’s either me or you” thinking, and we resist.

 One of the Pathwork Guide’s most powerful teachings is that everything, no matter how negative, has an original essence that is good.
 Going along with this is the matching reality that everything good—including every truth—can be twisted and distorted.
 And because this is what we humans do, it usually is.